 The amount of permit fees (known as service fees or connection fees) depend on both the type of facility and the location of the facility.
 The areas that were part of the FRWRD service area prior to 1990 are within the connection fee area of FRWRD where fees are charged based on a cost per fixture basis.
 The commercial permit fees associated with the connection fee area can be obtained by clicking here.
 Residential permit fees for areas annexed prior to 1990 can be obtained by clicking here.

 Areas annexed after 1990 are charged permit fees based on the service fee ordinances of FRWRD.
 A table of applicable service fees can be obtained by clicking here.
-A copy of each full service fee ordinance currently in effect as well as a consolidated document of service fee ordinances (not a legal document) can be obtained on the Annexation Page of this website.
+A list of service fee ordinances currently in effect as well as a consolidated document of service fee ordinances (not a legal document) can be obtained on the Annexation Page of this website.
 Some service fees may have been previously paid.
 To obtain the amount of service fees remaining due at the time of permit, the permittee should contact FRWRD Engineering Staff.

 Change Regarding Public Use Fee Waivers